0

 Ingenuity ChairMate High Chair and Booster

-It can be attached to your existing chair or can go on top of an adjustable wooden chair
+- It can be attached to your existing chair (great for high top tables) or can go on top of an adjustable wooden chair

 Find it on Amazon